locked-fg/Aggregation/README.md

 ## Changelog
+v2.0
-v2.0 Reduced complexity by delegates. v1.0 First public release
+    - Reduced complexity by delegates.
+    - Support inheritence and thus all the fields must be public v1.0 First public release